andergtk/localhost-looking-good/README.md

 ### 3. Update permissions

-Execute [this commands](https://gist.github.com/andergtk/6c60c5a32b52c3e6880b70dd8f8c2a76/edit) and change the path `/var/www` to your localhost root directory.
+Execute [this commands](https://gist.github.com/andergtk/6c60c5a32b52c3e6880b70dd8f8c2a76/edit) changing the path `/var/www` to your localhost root directory.

 ### 4. On browser